benmarwick/ESmisc/README.md

 ### to_number() ###

-**to_number()** is a quick & dirty function to translate spanish spelled quantities into their numerical counterparts.
+**to_number()** is a quick & dirty function to translate English spelled quantities into their numerical counterparts.
 Given a numerical quantity spelled in English, **to_number** translates it to integer.

 ### Requirements: